Salient Features of Indian Constitution MCQ

 Related Posts:

-Mock Test on Salient Features of the Indian Constitution for Students
+Salient Features of Indian Constitution MCQ for Students

 Which of the following statements relating to the Comptroller and Auditor General of India is/are correct?
 I. The CAG can attend the sitting of the committee on public accounts.
 II.
 The CAG can attend the sitting of Lok Sabha and Rajya Sabha.
 III.
 The Jurisdiction of CAG is co-extensive with the powers of the Union Government.
 Select the correct answer using the codes given below.